developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 ## Entering Math Mode

-LaTeX provides two primary modes for typesetting mathematics.
+There are two primary modes for typesetting mathematics.

 - **Inline Mode**: For formulas that appear within a line of text.
 Wrap the expression by opening and closing with a single dollar sign (`$...$`) or use `\(...\)`.